GeoscienceAustralia/PyRate/README.md

 python gamma.py -h
 python roipac.py -h

-A GAMMA translation needs a geographic DEM header file to extract metadata required for the formatting.
-A ROIPAC translation automatically looks for some header files, and may need a DEM header file for projection data.
+A GAMMA translation needs a geographic DEM header file (*.dem.par) and SLC parameter files (*.slc.par) for both master and slave images to extract metadata required for the formatting.
+Therefore three header files are needed to format each geocoded unwrapped GAMMA interferogram <GAMMA_FILE>.
+Only the DEM header file is given on the command line - the SLC parameter files are located automatically in the same location as the interfergram file by date string pattern matching.

-Data transformations/multilooking:
+python gamma.py [OPTIONS] <*.dem.par> <GAMMA_FILE>

+A ROI_PAC translation automatically looks for some header files, and may need a DEM header file for projection data.

+Image transformations:
-This separate step is handled with prepifg.py.
+This separate step does multi-looking (resampling), cropping, Line-of-sight and unit conversion)is handled with run_prepifg.py.

-For command line options/help: python prepifg.py -h
+For command line options/help: python run_prepifg.py -h

-The script requires the pyrate runtime configuration file.
-If a config file is not provided as an arg, the script will look for 'pyrate.cfg'.
+The run_prepifg.py script requires the PyRate runtime configuration file.
+If a config file is not provided as an arg, the script will look for 'pyrate.conf'.

 PyRate workflow:
-This is the core of the processing tools, handled with pyrate.py.
+This is the core of the processing tools, handled with run_pyrate.py.

-For command line options/help: python pyrate.py -h
+For command line options/help: python run_pyrate.py -h

-This script also requires runtime config file.
-As with the previous step, if a config file is not provided as an arg, the script will look for 'pyrate.cfg' by default.
+The run_pyrate.py script also requires the PyRate runtime configuration file.
+As with the previous step, if a config file is not provided as an arg, the script will look for 'pyrate.conf' by default.

 ## Todos